top of page

 C: Instructions

-10. Collect the pottery once the liquid is drained.
+Collect the pottery once the liquid is drained.
 It can be all sorts of pottery.
 If you're tired of the Delft Blue wall tiles; use those.
-But roof tiles, your neighbor's china etc., is fine too.
+But roof tiles, your neighbour's porcelain, etc., is perfectly fine too.
 Smash the pottery with a hammer and bury it together with the empty perforated cooking pans in a pit somewhere in the newly created terp.
 Smash or deform the pans too.
 Frisians were fanatics in breaking pottery and collected meaningful pieces for decades.
 If you think this is weird, think of a Greek wedding.

-11. Dump some of the pottery pieces in the ditches surrounding your terp too.
+Dump some of the pottery pieces in the ditches surrounding your terp too.
 If you have some spare bones of your ancestors left, put it there together with the pottery pieces.
 It stresses the mark of your territory like a dog pisses against a tree.
-And the water in the ditches protects your house or inner-world against the spiritual, angry outer-world as well.
+Additionally the water in the ditches will protect your house or inner-world against the spiritual, angry outer-world as well.

 Have a safe and pleasant stay on your terp!